Scientific Name

 Description

-Haworthia emelyae var. major is a small succulent that forms a stemless, usually solitary rosette of thick fleshy leaves with numerous concolorous tubercles tipped with white teeth.
-The rosette can reach up to 3.4 inches (8.5 cm) in diameter.
+Haworthia emelyae var. major is a small succulent that forms a stemless, usually solitary rosette of thick, fleshy leaves with numerous concolorous tubercles tipped with white teeth.
+The rosette can reach a diameter of 3.4 inches (8.5 cm).
 The leaves are dark green and translucent with 3 to 7 greenish-white lines.
-They are obovate, recurved, somewhat convex at the upper surface, and can grow up to 1.6 inches (4 cm) long and up to 0.6 inches (1.5 cm) wide.
-The keels and margins are with slender, whitish teeth.
+They are obovate, recurved, somewhat convex at the upper surface, and can measure up to 1.6 inches (4 cm) in length and up to 0.6 inches (1.5 cm) in width.
+The keels and margins have slender, whitish teeth.

-The flowers are white suffused green, with brownish-green lines, and appear spirally arranged in a raceme up to 3.4 inches (8.5 cm) long from spring to fall.
+From spring to fall, Haworthia emelyae var. major produces white flowers that are suffused green and have brownish-green lines.
+The flowers appear spirally arranged in a raceme that can reach a length of up to 3.4 inches (8.5 cm).
 The peduncle is simple, stout, and can grow up to 12 inches (30 cm) long, including the raceme.

 Hardiness